 One way to help maintain consistent on-time payments is enrolling in automatic payments with each of your billers.
 Make sure to have enough funds available in your account at the time of payment so you don’t incur overdraft fees from your bank.
 If you’re sure you can avoid those fees, automatic payments are a great tool to help you maintain on-time payments.

-Your credit utilization ratio makes up 30% of your credit score.
+Your total debt, including your credit utilization ratio, makes up 30% of your credit score.
 So if you’re already struggling with debt, one of the worst things you can do is dig yourself into a deeper hole.
 Avoid opening new lines of credit until your situation improves.
 One exception to this rule is a debt-consolidation loan, which involves opening a new account to pay off and close several existing lines of credit.